larpchronicles/rules/rules-topics/04_combat.md

 ### Touch-Casting

 ---
 If you are touching the target directly, they have the ability to "refuse your touch-cast", causing you to expend the magic to no effect.
-Any spell may be touch cast.
+Any spell may be touch-cast.
 The target of a touch-cast spell may refuse the touch-cast, so long as they are capable of movement.
 Any and every offensive or negative touch-cast spell is assumed to automatically be refused unless explicitly accepted by the target.

 ### Turtling